MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/create-edit-opportunity-sales.md

 ---
-title: "Create or edit an opportunity (Dynamics 365 for Sales) | MicrosoftDocs"
+title: "Create or edit an opportunity (Dynamics 365 for Sales) | Microsoft Docs"
 description: "An opportunity is a deal you're ready to win.
 Create an opportunity record for a lead who's ready to buy."
 keywords: "opportunity, deal, develop, propose, nurture sales" ms.date: 04/01/2018